openvinotoolkit/training_extensions/QUICK_START_GUIDE.md

                         Comma-separated paths to validation data folders.
   --load-weights LOAD_WEIGHTS
-                        Load only weights from previously saved checkpoint --save-model-to SAVE_MODEL_TO
+                        Load only weights from previously saved checkpoint --resume-from RESUME_FROM
+                        Resume training from previously saved checkpoint --save-model-to SAVE_MODEL_TO
                         Location where trained model will be stored.
   --enable-hpo          Execute hyper parameters optimization (HPO) before training.